abimur-123/abimur-123.github.io/_posts/2018-07-23-The-Week-in-Machine-Learning.markdown

 I found this interesting post on Edge.org, where Nicolas Berggruen, Founder and Chairman of the Berggruen Institute draws parallels between the algorithms we create and the relationship between parents and children.
 He goes onto state that as creators or the ones enabling the algorithms, we’re the parents.
 We need to be treating these algorithms the way we treat our children.

 He goes on to explain why separating technology and humans, the way we often think about issues, is almost wrong.
+This article did make me step back and think about how we create algorithms and their possible impact.
+Would love to hear your experiences about algorithms that you think have had an unforseen impact (good or bad).